 Defective component Result Error codes CIS unit Any of the following images may appear on the printout: When the power is turned on, abnormal noises will be heard from the machine.
-Any of the following errors occurs: Dark level offset data level error for scanning Gain control data level error for scanning Scan area right/left edge detection error Horizontal scanning edge reduction/enlargement detection error in scanning area setting White/black level data error Scan starting edge detection error BD CIS flat cable - When the power is turned on, the "Unable to Init AF" (for models with color LCD) or "Init Unable AF" (for models with monochrome LCD) appears on the LCD.
+Any of the following errors occurs: Dark level offset data level error for scanning Gain control data level error for scanning Scan area right/left edge detection error Horizontal scanning edge reduction/enlargement detection error in scanning area setting White/black level data error Scan starting edge detection error BD CIS flat cable - When the power is turned on, the "Init Unable AF" appears on the LCD.
 Scanner drive unit - When the power is turned on, abnormal noises will be heard from the machine.